jeffreytse/jekyll-jeffreytse-blog/_posts/2021-09-07-the-common-idiomatic-expressions-in-english.md

 - Tag alone
 - Take a rain check
+- Take several seats
 - Take umbrage
 - Take the fall
+- Ten to one
+- Ten out of ten
+- Ten-minute man
 - That was a blast
 - That's my cup of tea
 - That's a bummer